GanGroup/Gan/kai/presentation/script.md

 ## Start

 Good afternoon, everyone.
-My presentation is about generating images using a deep convolutional GAN.
+My presentation is about generating images using a deep convolutional Generative Adversarial Network  GAN.
 In this presentation, I am excited to take you through the fascinating world of GAN.